yasserglez/yasserglez.github.io/content/pages/home.md

 I'm passionate about the design and implementation of algorithms to solve challenging problems and draw conclusions from data.
-I have a keen interest in data science &ndash; especially in optimization and machine learning.
-I love working with open-source technologies, started 10 years ago and haven't stopped since then.
+I have a keen interest in data science and I love working with open-source technologies.

 I have a bachelor's degree in Computer Science and a master's degree in Information Systems & Technology.
-I've worked as research assistant at the Institute of Cybernetics, Mathematics and Physics in Cuba; and at York University in Canada &ndash; using mostly Python and R to solve different optimization-related problems.
+I have worked as research assistant at the Institute of Cybernetics, Mathematics and Physics in Cuba; and at York University in Canada &ndash; using mostly Python and R to solve different optimization-related problems.

 You can read [my CV](cv/) for a list of publications, open-source software I have developed, and background information.